Netflix’s 2025 Outlook: Financial Strength and Key Risks Ahead

 N/A

-The most critical risks for investors include high competition and operational challenges, which could impact Netflix’s growth trajectory.
+The most critical risks for investors in Netflix include high competition in the streaming sector and potential operational challenges related to content production.

 Summary